EA RESTRUCTURE OPTIONS

 The Administrators of Equestrian Australia Limited welcome your input in designing the pathway for the future of the national Equestrian body of Australia.

-The Administrators’ proposed DOCA will assist in:
+The DOCA will allow for:

 - The appointment of a new independent, transitional board for EA.

 The new independent, transitional board of EA will engage with members and stakeholders to determine the most appropriate and sustainable operating structure for EA and the sport.
 This is not for the Administrators to decide.
 Members, creditors and stakeholders need to have their say.

 We have created EA Engage for members and creditors to have a say on the future operating structure of EA.
 Constructive and considered feedback is encouraged.
 Whilst the ultimate structure might not please everyone, the process is open, transparent and democratic, which will create the foundation for a stronger and stable EA which is in the best interest of the sport.

 The ‘Options’ proposed below, and subsequent member feedback, are for the benefit of the transitional board, and will be for consideration of the transitional board should the Company enter into the Administrators’ proposed DOCA.